harshsingh11-cyber/cardetails/README.md

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: it full stack project no any link .it is available localy only

 ### `npm run build` fails to minify